Draft horse showing

 Draft horse showing (UK and Commonwealth; draught horse, dray horse or carthorse) refers to horse shows exclusively for horses of the draft horse breeds.
-In North America, though a small number of draft horses are also shown under saddle, the term "Draft horse showing" refers to a specific horse show competition that primarily features driving exhibitors presenting their horses to be judged in harness.
-Worldwide, some draft horse shows also feature riding classes.
+In North America the term "Draft horse showing" refers to a specific horse show competition with the competitors driving their horses under harness.

+Draft horse shows are different from draft horse pulling competitions, where teams of horses compete to determine who can pull the most weight.

+Worldwide, some draft horse shows also feature riding classes, as do a small number of North American shows.